googleapis/google-cloud-dotnet/docs/root/guides/cleanup.md

 ## REST-based APIs

-Summary: Use a single client if you can; if you have to create multiple clients at a high frequency, dispose of them when you're done.
+Summary: Use a single client if you can.
+Clients are threads-safe, so in most situations you can use a single client for the whole application.
+If you have to create multiple clients at a high frequency, dispose of them when you're done.

 Just as a reminder, Google Cloud Client Libraries for .NET has three libraries for REST-based APIs: